Semyon Bychkov (conductor): Childhood and studies in Russia

 Bychkov was born in Leningrad (now Saint Petersburg) to Jewish parents.
 His younger brother was Yakov Kreizberg, also a conductor.
-Bychkov studied at the Glinka Choir School for ten years before moving to the Leningrad Conservatory where he was a student of Ilya Musin.
-While at the Conservatory, Bychkov played volleyball for the Leningrad Dynamos.
+Bychkov studied at the Glinka Choir School for ten years before moving to the Leningrad Conservatory, where he was a student of Ilya Musin.
+At the Conservatory, Bychkov played volleyball for the Leningrad Dynamos.
 In 1973 he won the Rachmaninov Conducting Competition, but was denied the usual prize of conducting the Leningrad Philharmonic by the authorities after he applied for an exit visa.
-His family had suffered from official antisemitism and after expressing views critical of the Soviet regime he decided to leave the country in 1974, going first to Vienna with only $100 in funds.
+His family had suffered from official antisemitism, and after expressing views critical of the Soviet regime, in 1974 he decided to leave the country, going first to Vienna with only $100.